 I run a devotions list and was going to tackle this subject last week but God led me elsewhere.
 Here's what I learned:

-passed down through the seed of man.
-This in no way implies
+Sin is passed down through the seed of man.
+This in

-women are sinless, we are all inheritors of sin in the
+no way implies women are sinless, we are all inheritors of sin in the natural

-father - God, sinless.
-In order for Jesus to be born
+already has a father - God, sinless.
+In order for Jesus to be born sinless and

 Obviously there some divine intervention being expressed.

 It is important that Jesus be born of a virgin.
 He would have inherited Adam's sin and thus would not be the perfect Lamb of God to take away the sins of the world.

 The Birth of Jesus our Christ had to come from a virgin birth in order for him not to have come from the family of man, thus not having the effects of the fall of Adam on him.

 To me it is very important as this is a very key way of showing people that Jesus was "Truly" Divine.
 If Mary had not been a Virgin then someone could have said that any person from off the street slept with her and Jesus is just a normal man and he can do nothing for us.
 Or it could take someone to the other extreme and they could say since Jesus had two human parents like us then we all have the ability to be gods.